 [Of the thousands of stories I’ve written, this is easily the most important one.
-It first appeared in October 1994.]
+It first appeared on October 2,1994 in the Fort Worth Star-Telegram.]

 Here in Texas, I’ve met the woman of my dreams.
 Unfortunately, she lives with the dog of my nightmares.